imaginerio/iiif-frontend-viewer/README.md

-# mockup-iiif
+# iiif-mockup

-> this is a iiif front-end implementation
+>This is a iiif front-end implementation.
+You cand build it or see it live here: https://iiif-mockup.netlify.com/.

 ## Build Setup